the-oak-lab/keystroke-tracker/NEW_SURVEY_EXPERIENCE.md

-# AI Detection for Online Studies — New Survey Experience
+# AI Detection for Online Studies — For Qualtrics "New Survey Taking Experience"

 > ⚠️ This guide is for users who have enabled the **New Qualtrics Survey Taking Experience**.
 Looking for the standard setup?
 See the [main setup guide](README.md) instead.